SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Blockchain provides a frictionless market

 The 80s' "Back to the Future" featured a world of powerful machines filled with hovering boards and flying cars.
 It didn't happen.
 As Peter Thiel once famously lamented, "we were promised flying cars; instead, we got 140 characters".
-The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but efficient use of Internet.
+The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but efficient use of the Internet.

 Ride-sharing revolutionised the way we organise our daily lives, and AirBNB changed the way we travel.
 These are the new, less frictional markets.
 They incur less cost to operate, are more accessible and have finer operational units.

-But despite this web 2.0 revolution, the majority of markets still operate with high costs.
+However, despite this web 2.0 revolution, the majority of markets still operate with high costs.
 The stock market, for example, has so much overhead that it is only justifiable for multi-million dollar businesses which rely on the trust of rules and regulations to operate.

 With blockchain, any tokenised asset can be transacted any time, as long as it follows the rules, without middlemen or intermediary, gives us maximum market efficiency - the frictionless market.
-On top of the benifit of not relying on an intermediary, in a tokenised market model, the buyers and sellers do not need to "enter" the market, instead, tokens are *always on the market*[^market-model], making such a model better than intermediaries.
+On top of the benefits of not relying on an intermediary, in a tokenised market model, the buyers and sellers do not need to "enter" the market; instead, tokens are *always on the market*[^market-model], making such a model better than intermediaries.

 [^market-model]: With the traditional intermediary-operated market model, a trade is made in two stages: entering the market, making a deal.
 Blockchain can simplify that into a protocol; therefore the blockchain token assets can be considered always on the market.